milanmk/actions-file-deployer/README.md

     - Does not delete files on remote host
     - Default glob exclude pattern is `.git*/`
 - For `ftp-options` and `ftp-mirror-options` command arguments please refer to [LFTP manual](https://lftp.yar.ru/lftp-man.html)
+- `ftp-post-sync-commands` can be used to run additional LFTP commands after the synchronization.
+For example, to upload a file watched by a process manager on the server in order to restart a deamon:
+    ```
+    ftp-post-sync-commands: |
+      !touch watched_file
+      put watched_file
+    ```
 - Setting `webhook` to a URL will send start and finish event notifications in JSON format
   - start event payload:
   ```